 In this article, I’ll be spilling all the tea on if St Kitts & Nevis really has black sand beaches, what causes them and where you can find them.

-Does St Kitts & Nevis Really Have Black Sand Beaches?
+Does St Kitts & Nevis Have Black Sand Beaches?

-This is not the case on St Kitts.
-In fact, St Kitts only actually has a few black sand beaches.
-These are South Friars Bay, Dieppe Bay and Pump Bay.
-Similarly, Nevis has one black sand beach called Black Sand Cove.
+This is not the case on St Kitts & Nevis though which only actually has 4 black sand beaches in total.
+These are South Friars Bay, Dieppe Bay, Pump Bay and Black Sand Cove.